near/docs/docs/tools/near-indexer.md

 ### Indexer Config

-- First we will configure our indexer by defining `IndexerConfig` instance:
+- First we will configure our indexer by defining the `IndexerConfig` instance:

 ```rs
 let indexer_config = near_indexer::IndexerConfig {